Women's cricket in Australia: International Short-Form Competition

 Not only do Australian women compete in cricket domestically, but also on the international stage.
 The Australian Women's Cricket Team (The Southern Stars) have competed at an international level in the short forms of the game since the first World Cup in 1973, in England.
 They won their first world cup in 1978 and then claiming the title on another five occasions in 1982, 1988, 1997, 2005 and 2013.

 Since their first match in the 1973 World Cup the Southern Stars have played 254 ODIs (One Day Internationals), having 122 women represent Australia in the ODI team.

-Another short form of the game that the Stars are very competitive in is the Twenty20 competition.
+Another short form of the game that the Stars are competitive in is the Twenty20 competition.
 The Australian Women's Team have taken home the top trophy for the past three consecutive years at the Women's Twenty20 World Cup.
-And resulting from their efforts this the Southern Stars received a pay rise making them the highest paid women's sporting team in Australia.
+Resulting from their efforts, the Southern Stars received a pay rise and became the highest paid women's sporting team in Australia.